pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 ### Create a Certificate for the OAuth Server

 The process is similar to how we created a certificate for CMS in our [previous post]({{< relref "/blog/deploying-netlify-cms-on-aws" >}}).

-We can extract what we need just for creating the certificate and delete irrelevant parts including uploading content to the S3 bucket and configure CloudFront.
-Then the rest only involves creating an east region provider, a certificate, and certificate validation.
+We use just what we need just for creating the certificate.

 When we create the Alias Record, we configure it with application load balancer settings.